OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 You can use the on send feature to build an Outlook add-in that integrates the **ItemSend** synchronous event.
 This event detects that the user is pressing the **Send** button and blocks the email from being sent if the message validation fails.

 Validation is done on the client side<!-- LG: This only applies to OWA, right?
-Do we need to qualify - i.e. might be different when additional platforms are supported?, in the browser -->. on trigger of the send event.
-For example, at message send event, an Outlook add-in that uses the on send feature can:
+Do we need to qualify - i.e. might be different when additional platforms are supported?, in the browser --> on trigger of the send event.
+For example, when a user triggers a message send event, an Outlook add-in that uses the on send feature can:

 - Read and validate the email message contents
 - Verify that the message includes a subject line
 - Set a predetermined recipient

-If validation fails, the email is blocked from being sent, and an error message is displayed to let users know why they can't send the email.
+If validation fails, the sending of the email is blocked, and an error message is displayed that prompts the user to take action.

 The following screenshot shows an information bar that notifies the sender to add a subject.